Sallust/fend-p5-neighborhood-map/README.md

-Neighborhood Map Project
+#Neighborhood Map Project

-Navigate to dist folder and open index.html to see my project 5 neighborhood Map Project.
+* Navigate to dist folder and open index.html to see my project 5 neighborhood Map Project.

-All dependencies are areadly included.
+* All dependencies are areadly included.

+* To run gulp build process fist run `npm install` in root folder (assuming npm is already installed globaly)

+* Then run gulp by running gulp `gulp` from cmd line in root folder

-The non-minified version with comments and documentation is in the src folder.
+* The non-minified version with comments and documentation is in the src folder.

-One list of top picks was initialy provided.
+* One list of top picks was initialy provided.

-Remaining place names are from the foursquare API.
+* Remaining place names are from the foursquare API.

-Click category buttons at the top to navagate through these categories.
+* Click category buttons at the top to navagate through these categories.

-Place data is provided by google maps & a call to the wiki API provides the wiki link when available.
+* Place data is provided by google maps & a call to the wiki API provides the wiki link when available.

-Brief disabled period on buttons is to prevent an error from google due to exceeding 10 query/second.
+* Brief disabled period on buttons is to prevent an error from google due to exceeding 10 query/second.

-Other fallbacks incorporated, notifying user if google fails to provide info.
+* Other fallbacks incorporated, notifying user if google fails to provide info.

-An additional search filter by categories is available.
+* An additional search filter by categories is available.

-It is created from the array of place type provided with each place.
+* It is created from the array of place type provided with each place.

-I used gulp to minifify and lint the src code.
+* I used gulp to minifify and lint the src code.
 The production code is in the dist file.

-App stores place data in local storage.
+* App stores place data in local storage.

-On open, checks to get localStorage data when available (by individual category)
+* On open, checks to get localStorage data when available (by individual category)

-Markers vary by individual category.
+* Markers vary by individual category.

-Jquery autocomplete allows for autocomplete function
+* Jquery autocomplete allows for autocomplete function

-Used bootstrap for styling and collapsing nav.
+* Used bootstrap for styling and collapsing nav.

-Application components render responsive to size of viewport.
+* Application components render responsive to size of viewport.

-Application loads from 3 arrays; category names, top Picks, and marker icon locations.
+* Application loads from 3 arrays; category names, top Picks, and marker icon locations.

-App is hopefully easily extendable then.
+* App is hopefully easily extendable then.